HMS Danae (D44): Service

 Danae was laid down on 1 December 1916 in the Armstrong Whitworth Shipyard in Walker-on-Tyne and launched on 26 January 1918.
 The lead ship of her class, she was one of the fastest cruisers of her time.
 Propelled by two Brown-Curtis steam turbines of 40,000 hp, 6 boilers and 2 propellers, she could travel at 29 kn.
 With 1,060 tons of oil in her tanks, she had a range of 1480 nmi at 29 knots and 6700 nmi at 10 kn.
 She was also well armoured, with the sides and the command deck protected with 3 in of reinforced steel, the tanks and munition chambers with 57 mm, and the main deck with 2 in.

-Attached to the Harwich-based 5th Light Cruiser Squadron, she took part in several North Sea patrols during the last months of World War I. Between October and November of the following year, she passed to the Baltic Sea, where she supported the Whites in the Russian Civil War, along with her sister ships Dragon and Dauntless.
+Attached to the Harwich-based 5th Light Cruiser Squadron, she took part in several North Sea patrols during the last months of World War I. She fired on four enemy aeroplanes and a Zeppelin airship on the 11 August 1918, setting the Zeppelin aflame.

+Between October and November of the following year, she passed to the Baltic Sea, where she supported the Whites in the Russian Civil War, along with her sister ships Dragon and Dauntless.
 In February 1920 she was attached to the 1st Light Cruiser Squadron of the Atlantic Fleet.